terrafloww/rasteret/README.md

 ### 💡 The Problem

-Currently satellite image access requires multiple HTTP requests:
+Currently satellite image access requires multiple HTTP requests in the backend:

-- Initial request to read COG headers
+- Initial request to read COG file headers
-- Additional requests if headers are split
+- Additional requests for headers if they are split in COG file
-- Final requests for actual data tiles
+- Final requests for actual data tiles, which returns the numpy arrays

-- These requests repeat in new environments:
+- These requests are repeated in various situations such as -
-  - New Python environments (like inside parallel Lambdas/ parallel Docker Containers in k8s)
+  - New Python envs, inside AWS Lambdas or in Docker Containers
-  - Or in local environment when GDAL cache is cleared (like a Jupyter kernel restart / Laptop restart)
+  - New Local machine env when GDAL cache is cleared
+    - when a Jupyter kernel is restarted
+    - or your laptop itself is restarted

 ### ✨ Rasteret's Solution

 Rasteret reimagines how we access cloud-hosted satellite imagery by:
-- Creating local 'collections' with pre-cached COG file headers along with STAC metadata
+- Creating local 'Collections' with pre-cached COG headers along with STAC metadata as a one time operation
-- Calculating exact byte ranges for image tiles needed, without header requests
+- Calculating exact byte ranges for image tiles needed, without header requests to S3 rather using the cached headers in local collection
-- Making single optimized HTTP request per required tile
+- Making single optimized S3 HTTP request per required image tile to create the numpy arrays
 - Ensuring COG file headers are never re-read across new Python environments

 ### 📊 Performance Benchmarks